lemonkat/bovine_borders_public/readme.md

 Have fun!

 I (@LemonKat) also spent some time training an AI to play this game.
+I used a Double DQN algorithm, with the reward for each turn of the game set to how much territory the AI had by the end of that turn.

 To set that up:
 1. run `python3 train.py`
 2. import the bot from `svarog.py`